Bridgeport, Connecticut: Higher education

-Bridgeport is home to the University of Bridgeport, Housatonic Community College, St. Vincent's College, and the Yeshiva Gedola of Bridgeport.
+Bridgeport is home to the University of Bridgeport, Housatonic Community College, Saint Vincent's College, and the Yeshiva Gedola of Bridgeport.
 The Yeshiva Gedola is the home of the Bridgeport Community Kollel, a rabbinic fellowship program.

 The University of Bridgeport's Ernest C. Trefz School of Business offers undergraduate and graduate programs.

 Sacred Heart University is located in the neighboring suburb of Fairfield on the town line, with its campus extending into the North End of Bridgeport on Park Avenue.
 Many of its students live in the city's North End.
 It is the second largest Catholic University in New England (behind Boston College).

 Sacred Heart has campuses in nearby Stamford, as well as Griswold, CT and Dingle, Ireland, as well as St. Vincent's College in Bridgeport.
 The University of Bridgeport has secondary campuses in Waterbury and Stamford.

 The Greater Bridgeport Area (made up of the surrounding towns) is home to Fairfield University in neighboring Fairfield, and Western Connecticut State University in Danbury.